-Flint requesting "testing locations and laboratory results within the City of Flint public water system for Coliform, E-Coli, Heterotrophic Bacteria and Trihalomethanes from January 1, 2010 to January 27, 2015... [and] a map or list of locations, detailing dead ends, pooling, [and] low pressure . . . areas."
+public water system for Coliform, E-Coli, Heterotrophic Bacteria and Trihalomethanes from January 1, 2010 to January 27, 2015. . . [and] a map or list of locations, detailing dead ends, pooling, [and] low pressure . . . areas."
 A week later, on February 5, 2015, Flint Utilities Administrator Johnson responded that he had not received Mr. Henry's FOIA request but would "fulfill [the] request as soon as possible."
 Despite Johnson's assurances, by March 2015, GCHD still had not received the information they requested by FOIA.

-- 249. On March 5, 2015, the Governor and officials in the Governor's office realized that they had a massive public health emergency which probably included widespread lead poisoning on their hands and began discussing distributing water filters to Flint water users.
-Yet these public officials took no action to warn or otherwise protect Plaintiffs and the Class, and continued to conceal from them and the public the true nature, extent, and severity of the public health crisis. - 250.
-By March 10, 2015, James Henry of the GCHD raised concerns that he was being stonewalled by the State and City in accessing public health information about the Legionnaires' disease outbreak in Genesee County.
-The concealment of the public health emergency by City and State officials-Defendants herein-was shocking and unconscionable.
+171. On March 5, 2015, the Governor and officials in the Governor's office realized that they had a massive public health emergency which probably included widespread lead poisoning on their hands and began discussing distributing water filters to Flint water users.
+These public officials took no action to warn or otherwise protect Plaintiffs, and continued to conceal from them and the public the true nature, extent and severity of the public health crisis.19

+172. By March 10, 2015, James Henry of the GCHD raised concerns that he was being stonewalled by the State and City in accessing public health information about the Legionella outbreak in Genesee County.
+The concealment of the public health emergency by City and State officials - Defendants herein - was shocking and unconscionable.